Choosing the best hats for bald guys depends mainly on the occasion.

 Men’s Newsboy Flat Cap

-Unlike Peaky Blinders’ lead character Thomas Shelby, who is clean-shaven in the show, a newsboy cap looks great with a beard fading up to a bald head.
+A newsboy cap looks great paired with a beard fading up to a bald head, even though Shelby is clean-shaven in the show.
 It will also keep your head warm on cooler days.

 The newsboy cap is the most stylish cap for bald-headed gents, so if you decide on this one then make sure the rest of your outfit is also on-point by keeping up with the latest fashion for bald men.